Documentation in progress

 How fast is the proxy?

 Relay adds minimal latency.
-Static policy checks take <10ms.
-Anomaly detection adds ~30ms.
-AI semantic analysis adds ~800ms.
+Static policy checks take under 10ms.
+Anomaly detection adds roughly 30ms.
+AI semantic analysis adds roughly 800ms.
 Most actions pass through the fast layers.

 Can I self-host?